mpcsdspa/learn/README.md

-# learn
+# PyKriging
 [![Build Status](https://travis-ci.org/mpcsdspa/learn.svg?branch=master)](https://travis-ci.org/mpcsdspa/learn) [![Coverage Status](https://coveralls.io/repos/github/mpcsdspa/learn/badge.svg?branch=master)](https://coveralls.io/github/mpcsdspa/learn?branch=master) [![Documentation Status](https://readthedocs.org/projects/asdjfhj/badge/?version=latest)](http://asdjfhj.readthedocs.io/en/latest/?badge=latest)

-# Project Title
+# PyKriging

-Kriging
+Kriging is an invaluable tool in understanding the behavior of sparse data.
+It has proven effective in many aspects of engineering and in applications where data is "expensive", or difficult, to collect.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Dependencies

-The following modules are necessary for installing Pykriging:
+The core dependencies are:
 - numpy
 - matplotlib
 - scipy